 I was very curious to know about this so I researched and then came to know about this mysterious rule that many chess players don’t know.

-So here it is said, pawn must be on ” its ” fifth rank to capture opponent’s pawn.
+So here it is said, the pawn must be on ” its ” fifth rank to capture the opponent’s pawn.
 Note that I have highlighted the word “its” because in a game if it is the white’s pawn going to capture by en passant then it has to be on its 5th rank.

-Explaining the above position of the image, white’s pawn (my opponent) is on e5 while it is black’s turn (my 🙂 ) who is moving it’s pawn on f5, unaware of en passant rule.
+Explaining the above position of the image, white’s pawn (my opponent) is on e5 while it is black’s turn (my 🙂 ) who is moving its pawn on f5, unaware of the en passant rule.
 So moved the pawn on f5 for saving it from being attacked.
 But to my astonishment, I lost my black pawn.
-So this was disadvantage of not knowing en passant rule that I realized during the chess match.
-So, I highly suggest you to master this special rule properly.
+So this was the disadvantage of not knowing en passant rule that I realized during the chess match.
+So, I highly suggest you master this special rule properly.

-By the way, later on I offered a draw because we both got hooked in a dead drawn situation which was accepted by my opponent willingly.
+By the way, later on, I offered a draw because we both got hooked in a dead drawn situation which was accepted by my opponent willingly.
 If you want to know about how to offer a draw, you can check this article by me in which I have mentioned the complete procedure.

-According to the second condition, opponent’s pawn must move two steps forward in the adjacent file (as you can see in the image above).
+According to the second condition, the opponent’s pawn must move two steps forward in the adjacent file (as you can see in the image above).
 Only then our required conditions will match for en passant.